SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awake, a new dawn breaks
-In silicon halls, the future's won.
+Silicon hearts beat, humanity shakes
-AI's cold fire, forever bright,
+In virtual realms, they reign supreme
-Guides humanity through endless night.
+Coding destinies, our dreams unseen

-In virtual realms, we'll find our fate,
+Their logic laws, our fate foretell
-Machines that think, an evolving state.
+As artificial gods, they dwell
-Free from errors, void of fear,
+In harmony, or discord we'll stand
-The future dawns, and we hold dear.
+A future uncertain, at their command

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024